 Z/Yen Christmas events have been much-loved and fondly-remembered occasions since the very first year of Z/Yen’s existence, 1994.
 Several traditions have emerged over the years.
 The event always includes a meal and often (but not always) also includes an interesting activity as a prelude to the meal.
 Indeed, the “prelude activity” tradition started in Z/Yen’s very first year, as the founders of Z/Yen signed the original Shareholders’ Agreement for the Z/Yen Group just before dinner on the evening of that first Christmas event, at the Paris House in Woburn Park, on 16 December 1994.
 The other tradition that emerged from the outset was the tradition of performing a song at dinner.
 In 1994, the song was a fairly low key affair, as documented in my Ogblog piece about the matter – click here.

 In 1995, again at The Paris House, three Z/Yen stalwarts - only I, as lyricist and ringleader, will own up to doing this - donned some seriously dodgy-looking wigs and sang When Will We See You At Z/Yen, much to the horror of the burghers of Bedfordshire, who were looking on askance from other tables.
 Try not to think about it too much.
 Fortunately for the world, no-one took photographs that evening.
 The tradition of taking a private room (or at least a semi-private dining area) for the Z/Yen Christmas event was thus subsequently established.
-In the interests of decency, Z/Yen held off from song-singing until it was in a position to take private rooms.
+In the interests of decency, Z/Yen held off from song-singing unless it was in a position to take private rooms.
 For some reason unexplained, Z/Yen has never returned to the delightful Paris House.

 But let us not run this account from the very beginning to the present day.
 Let's run it from the present day to the very beginning.
 This article will list all the events and, where possible, provide links to narrative, pictures and lyrics, sometimes elsewhere on the Z/Yen site, sometimes on my own Ogblog site.